acbsp/bonafide.guru/en/contents.rst

 through them and he lives in them.
 If someone *considers sad-guru*\ Srila Prabhupada to be death and thinks that this gives him right to pervert His philosophy, he is making a big mistake.
-Bhagavad-gita – is direct revelation of Lord Krishna and is not different from Him and one can worship and address his quest to Bhagavad-gita.
+Bhagavad-gītā – is direct revelation of Lord Krishna and is not different from Him and one can worship and address his quest to Bhagavad-gītā.

-“The Bhagavad-gita is identical with Krsna; and because Krsna is the Absolute Supreme Personality of Godhead, there is no difference between Krsna and His words.
-Therefore the Bhagavad-gita is as worshipable as Lord Krsna Himself, both being absolute.
-One who hears the Bhagavad-gita "as is" actually hears the words directly from the lotus lips of the Lord”.
+“The Bhagavad-gītā is identical with Krsna; and because Krsna is the Absolute Supreme Personality of Godhead, there is no difference between Krsna and His words.
+Therefore the Bhagavad-gītā is as worshipable as Lord Krsna Himself, both being absolute.
+One who hears the Bhagavad-gītā "as is" actually hears the words directly from the lotus lips of the Lord”.

-(“Science of Self-Realization” The Immortal Nectar of the Bhagavad-gita)
+(“Science of Self-Realization” The Immortal Nectar of the Bhagavad-gītā)

 Srila Gour Govinda Maharaja very skillfully falsifies meanings of the assigned questions so that answers come in accordance with false concept